adobeio/adobeio-documentation/README.md

 To configure OAuth and IMS authentication:

-1. Create a Certificate and Keystore.
+1. Create a certificate and keystore.
-2. Add the Keystore to the AEM Eventproxy-service User Group.
+2. Add the keystore to the AEM eventproxy-service user group.
 3. Configure the AEM Link Externalizer.

 #### Create a Certificate and Keystore